-TikTok has around one billion monthly active users.
-This marks massive growth since 2018 when the app had 680 million active monthly users.
+TikTok has over one billion monthly active users.
+This marks massive growth since late 2019, when the app had 508 million active monthly users.

 How many people use TikTok in the US?

-The latest statistics show that the video-sharing app boasts 130 million active users in the US.
+The latest statistics show that the video-sharing app has close to 85 million users in the US.

 Who uses TikTok?

 The latest TikTok stats show that Gen Z comprises 60% of all active users on the platform.
-In the US, this social media has 80 million monthly active users, of which 40% are male, and 60% female.
-The majority of them are between 16 and 24 years old.
+In the US, this social media has almost 85 million monthly active users, of which 40% are male and 60% female.
+The majority of them are between 16 and 24 years old (60%).
 Another 26% of users are 25-44 years old.
 Those between 16 and 34 make up 80% of the American users.